MooersLab/latextips/README.md

 I copy the URL of interest to the clipboard.
 Then, at the end of the sentence, I enter *furl* and Control-o.
-I had mapped C-o to the yasnippet command for inserting a snippet; this is equivalent to using tab with a tab trigger.
+I had mapped C-o to the yasnippet command for inserting a snippet; this is equivalent to using a tab with a tab trigger.
 I did this to avoid conflicts with the use of TAB for tab completion elsewhere in Emacs.

 Then the code in the snippet appears.
-I paste the URL on the placeholder `http` and then hit tab.
+I paste the URL on the placeholder `http` and then hit the tab.
 The cursor moves out of the braces and over the period to the start of the next sentence on a new line.
 LaTeX automatically handles the generation of the footnote number and its placement in the footer of the page.
 If the footnote bleeds into the right margin, you can remove the enclosed \url{} because, with this removed, \footnote can line wrap the URL.